 Our understanding of how the microbiome is affected by how we are born, fed and cared for is growing rapidly.
 The past few years have seen more bacteria-related research, thinking and discussion than ever.
-And there is a noteable swing away from the one-sided view that germs are ‘bad’ things to be avoided and washed away with antibacterial soap.
+And there is a notable swing away from the one-sided view that germs are ‘bad’ things to be avoided and washed away with antibacterial soap.
 We’ve moving towards a more nuanced understanding of the complexities of our human microbiome.
 That is, the mass of bacteria which are the key to our survival.

 I also tell the story of how I use knitted bacteria to help spread important information about birth and the microbiome.
 (And yes, you can now buy your own!)
 If you’re the owner of a knitted bacteria, this page also offers a few tips about how you might like to use this in your work.

 So first, I haven’t written an overview of research relating to the microbiome.
-That’s because Jessie Johnson-Cash and Rachel Reed already wrote a wonderful blog post on this elsewhere.
+That’s because Jessie Johnson-Cash and Rachel Reed already wrote a wonderful blog post on this.
 It contains everything that I would have said and more.
 If you haven’t see it, it’s a great read: The Human Microbiome: considerations for pregnancy, birth and early mothering

 I have, however, written a two-part article in which I gave more of a potted overview for midwives.
 Here it is:

 Another useful resource is a more recent Science and Sensibility blog post by Anne Estes, which has some really useful illustrations by Cara Gibson: The Healthy Birth: Dyad or Triad?
 Exploring Birth and the Microbiome

 Here are a few other blog posts which may be of interest to those discussing the implications of different decisions with parents-to-be.